pink-gorilla/lein-pinkgorilla/README.md

 If you already made canges to the configuration, it allows you to check if your configuration options did get applied correctly.

+If you are a developer and want to rebuild the default config, then `lein defaultconfig` ran inside the leiningen project will do the job.